Through the Blue

 In spite of its reputation, Ios is largely undeveloped.
 There’s the Chora, Mylopotas, and Ornos Port.
 The rest?
 An expanse of bare rocky mountains dotted with sweet Cycladic churches, and scalloped by a feast of gold sand beaches.

 The benefits of staying in Mylopotas are manifold.
 A five-minute drive from the Chora, I quickly fell into an idyllic routine of mornings at Maria’s pilates studio (alternating days for my husband to windsurf), followed by a latte at Agora cafe opposite.
 Agora also happens to make the only latte I can drink on the island, without foaming everything as they have a habit of doing in Greece.
-Rejoining the family at lunch, an array of child-pleasing menu items line the seafront: pizzas and paninis (Karma), smashed burgers (Salt), cucumber makis and tempura rolls (Elpeace, with the best view on the strip), or honey-sweet pad thai noodles (Sawadee).
+Rejoining the family at lunch, a buffet of child-pleasing menu options line the seafront: pizzas and paninis (Karma), smashed burgers (Salt), cucumber makis and tempura rolls (Elpeace, with the best view on the strip), or honey-sweet pad thai noodles (Sawadee).
 All is decent.

 Mylopotas Beach, Ios Greece